Mixed deciduous woodland is the natural woodland cover for most of Barnsley, mainly mixed Oak-woods with some stands of Ash and Alder.

 Management of semi-natural woodland has to be in accordance with Forestry Commission guidelines to receive felling licences or woodland creation or management grants.

-Sites identified as Local Wildlife Sites have a presumption against planning permission for change of use.
+Although there are no woodland SSSIs in Barnsley, woodland identified as Local Wildlife Sites has a presumption against permission for change of use.

 Felling and woodland management where protected species are present may commit offences under the Wildlife and Countryside Act, 1981.
 Protected species include all breeding birds and all species of bats.
 Licences may be needed from Natural England.